-It is expected that all Respiratory Therapists (RTs) in Ontario possess the entry to practice competencies (i.e., knowledge, skills and judgment/abilities) to make sound clinical decisions regarding administration of oxygen (O2) therapy as part of their education and clinical experience.
+It is expected that all Respiratory Therapists (RT) in Ontario possess the entry to practice competencies (i.e., knowledge, skills and judgment/abilities) to make sound clinical decisions regarding administration of oxygen (O2) therapy as part of their education and clinical experience.
 In addition, the College assumes that all Members:

-- Possess a specialized body of knowledge (e.g., about oxygen therapy); - Are committed to maintaining a high standard of professional practice through selfgovernance; - Are committed to lifelong learning and the development of knowledge, skills and abilities throughout their career; - Are committed to ongoing professional development; - · Are committed to the principle of accountability in their professional practice; and - Are committed to practicing in an ethical manner.
+- Possess a specialized body of knowledge (e.g., about oxygen therapy); - Are committed to maintaining a high standard of professional practice through selfgovernance; - Are committed to lifelong learning and the development of knowledge, skills and abilities throughout their career; - Are committed to ongoing professional development; - Are committed to the principle of accountability in their professional practice; and - Are committed to practicing in an ethical manner.

-In addition, Members are expected to act only within their professional scope of practice and in the best interest of their patients/clients.
-Please refer to the Standards of Practice and the CRTO's position statement Scope of Practice and Maintenance of Competency.
+In addition, Members are expected to remain and to act only within their professional scope of practice, in the best interest of their patients/clients.
+Please refer to the CRTO Standards of Practice.

-The purposes of this CBPG are to:
+The purposes of this CBPG are many.
+For example, to: